harshitk11/xmd/baremetal_data_collection_framework/README.md

 Please see [source code](/baremetal_data_collection_framework/androzoo/download_apk.py) for details on dataset creation.
 More info about the apks in the dataset can be found in the [meta-info files](/baremetal_data_collection_framework/androzoo/metainfo).

 **NOTE:** We use the VirusTotal scan-date to timestamp the apk sample (instead of using the dex-date to timestamp the apk sample).
-As stated on the [Androzoo](https://androzoo.uni.lu) website, "the dex_date is mostly unusable nowadays: The vast majority of apps from Google Play have a 1980 dex_date".
+As stated on the [Androzoo](https://androzoo.uni.lu) website:
+> the dex_date is mostly unusable nowadays: The vast majority of apps from Google Play have a 1980 dex_date.
 Therefore, we use the VT scan-date option which provides the "First Submission" date when the apk sample was uploaded on VT.
 While this may not be the most accurate metric, it provides a rough indication of when the malware was actively in circulation [Ref](https://www.sciencedirect.com/science/article/pii/S0957417422005863#!).

 ## Data-Collection Architecture
 ### Data-Collection Module